MinecraftschurliMods/EasyDatagenLib/README.md

 A library that provides utilities for modded datagen.
 These include:

-- A large collection of datagen classes for a large variety of mods
+- A large collection of datagen classes for a wide variety of mods
 - Helper methods to generate similar recipes for different mods (e.g. 5 variants of ore processing in one method call)
 - An easy-to-use way to add datagen support for your own JSON-driven systems, both recipes and non-recipes
-- Can be used standalone as well, for changing recipes in modpacks or similar

 This library does not import any preexisting mods into the environment; instead, it replicates modded JSON formats.